-You Need to Know This About Community Spouse Resource Allowance
+About the Community Spouse Resource Allowance

 The Community Spouse Resource Allowance (CSRA) is used when someone is applying for long-term care through Medicaid.
-While Medicaid does require that an applicant use his or her assets and income first before receiving aid, the federal government wants to ensure that the spouse has enough assets and income to live on.
+While Medicaid does require that an applicant use his or her assets and income before receiving aid, the federal government wants to ensure that the spouse has enough assets and income to live on.
 This calculation determines what amount of assets are excluded from being spent down before Medicaid covers long-term care assistance.

 In a CSRA framework, a spouse who is applying for long-term care through Medicaid is known as the “institutional spouse.”
 This spouse may also be known as the “nursing home spouse.”
 These terms also are used if they are applying for a long-term care Medicaid waiver to have services in their home or local community.
 The “community spouse” is the one who is not applying for long-term care Medicaid.
 This person is also commonly referred to as the non-applicant, healthy or well spouse.

-Which Assets Count Towards CSRA?
+Which Assets Count Toward CSRA?

 When calculating your community spouse resource allocation, it helps to know how assets are treated by Medicaid.
 Not all assets are counted in CSRA and those that are not are considered exempt.